 |

-leaders who recognize that their organization faces environments that
+Signet supports leaders who recognize that they operate in environments that

-The difference that makes the difference is whether people learn in the course of performing their work every day, and whether they do it in a way that makes the organization more adaptive.
+The difference that makes the difference is whether people learn in the course of performing their everyday work in ways that make themselves AND the organization more effective.

 |